Belarus president pledges to prevent 'Maidan' during August election as thousands on streets support opposition

 Belarusia's authoritarian President Aleksandr Lukashenko has pledged to prevent Ukraine-style street protests in his country during the August presidential election.

-"The goals are clear: to organise a maidan in the run-up to the presidential election or on voting day.
+"The goals are clear: to organise a Maidan in the run-up to the presidential election or on voting day.
 That was their plan.
-Using this meeting I would like to warn you and all people who will hear us, I want to warn all those ‘maidan fanatics' that there will be no maidans in Belarus," propagandist state news agency BELTA quoted Lukashenko as saying during a meeting with the KGB security service chief Valery Vakulchik on June 1.
+Using this meeting I would like to warn you and all people who will hear us, I want to warn all those ‘Maidan fanatics' that there will be no Maidans in Belarus," propagandist state news agency BELTA quoted Lukashenko as saying during a meeting with the KGB security service chief Valery Vakulchik on June 1.

 Lukashenko, Central and Eastern Europe's longest-ruling head of state, added that "some people" want "to sell cheaply everything created not only by President Lukashenko, the authorities but also by people.
 This is inadmissible.
-I want to re-iterate, I want to tell those ‘maidan fanatics' once again that we will do our best to keep the situation in our country stable."
+I want to re-iterate, I want to tell those ‘Maidan fanatics' once again that we will do our best to keep the situation in our country stable."

 In May, Lukashenko said that the authorities were not going to postpone the election due to the coronavirus (COVID-19) outbreak.
 "Belarus is going to have the presidential election sooner.
 We have no reason to postpone it [due to the coronavirus].
 There is no possibility to postpone the election, according to the constitution," he said.